 AT&T’s wireless service revenues

-Let’s look at the two key components of AT&T’s (T) wireless revenues.
-The smaller part comprises the company’s wireless equipment revenues, and the larger part comprises its wireless service revenues.
-The falling trend in the company’s combined domestic wireless operations’ (AT&T Mobility) service revenues continued in the third quarter.
+Now, we’ll look at the two significant segments in AT&T’s combined domestic wireless operations revenues.
+The smaller part is the company’s wireless equipment revenues, while the larger part is its wireless service revenues.